 Several retailers have begun to utilize drop shipping, especially over the last few years.
 This method lets the suppliers keep the inventory; normally, they'd ship the products to the retailer to be sold.
 When a customer orders something, it ships directly from the supplier instead.

-Sadly, a big problem with this fulfillment method is that products can actually end up being more expensive.
-Retailers can offer something like a sweater in more colors, but doing so means they pay more for the products overall, due to more complicated logistics.
-That cost then ends up getting passed on to the customer.
-More choices are great, but customers end up paying more just for access to that bigger selection.
+This arrangement could increase retailers' efficiency, but also bring extra costs to customers in the form of pricier products.
+For instance, a clothing store can offer something like a sweater in more colors, but doing so means they pay more for the products overall, due to more complicated logistics.
+That cost may then get passed on to the customer.
+More choices are great, but shoppers can end up paying more just for access to that bigger selection.

 While a retailer might have excellent customer service, that doesn't mean the supplier does.
-In order to utilize drop shipping, "retailers must hand control over key parts of their supply chains to third parties, including inventory management and shipping."
-Orders will come straight from the supplier, but the shipping and tracking info tends to come from the retailer.
+In order to utilize drop shipping, sellers have to rely on suppliers to handle areas like inventory management and shipping.
+Sold items go straight from the supplier to the customer, but the shipping and tracking info tends to come from the retailer.

-Of course, when something goes wrong, customers are more likely to contact the retailer first.
-Nikki Baird, the managing partner at Retail Systems Research, LLC, claims that it boils down to "a big trust issue" for retailers.
-Handing over the reins to a third party means "the retailer then doesn't have control or visibility as to how that process is going."
-It's easy to see how a setup like this could mean that any problems with your order may take even longer to resolve.
+Of course, when something goes wrong, customers are more likely to contact the retailer first, as the sale was completed through them.
+This can result in trust issues for retailers.
+After all, allowing a third party to control shipping and inventory management means sellers have less — or even zero — control and visibility over the progress of an order.
+It's easy to see how a setup like this could mean that any problems with your order would take longer to resolve.

-Readers, is it worth it to you to have more choices at your favorite online stores, even if it means less reliable shipping and higher costs?
+Readers, do you think it's worth having more choices at your favorite online stores, even if it means less-reliable shipping and higher costs?
 Let us know in the comments below!